-All employees required by the cognizant department head to use their private cars for official departmental business, shall be compensated at the rate provided by ordinance or resolution, or as the same may be amended or substituted.
+All employees required by the Chief or their designee to use their private cars for official departmental business, shall be compensated at the standard IRS mileage rate.

 ARTICLE 27 - DEPARTMENT RULES AND REGULATIONS

 The Association agrees that its members shall comply in full with departmental rules and regulations, including those relating to conduct and work performance.
 The Employer agrees that new departmental rules and regulations affecting mandatory subjects of bargaining shall be reviewed with the Association and agreed upon prior to implementation.
 Nothing in this Article shall prevent the Employer from voluntarily collaborating with the Association on potential new rules and regulations that do not involve mandatory subjects of bargaining.